Why China's elite want to live in these

 This is particularly evident in in China's oldest cities, where heritage preservation has taken a backseat to urban regeneration.
 In Beijing's ancient 'hutong' alleyways, for instance, developers often demolish centuries-old buildings, only to construct tacky replicas of traditional courtyards in their place.

-This tendency may be, in part, a legacy of the Cultural Revolution, which saw countless historic buildings and monuments destroyed as part of Mao's war on the 'Four Olds' (old customs, culture, habits and ideas).
+This tendency may be, in part, a legacy of the Cultural Revolution, which saw countless historic buildings and monuments destroyed as part of Chairman Mao Zedong's war on the 'Four Olds' (old customs, culture, habits and ideas).
 To this day, local governments across China continue to sanction and carry out the demolition of heritage areas in the name of modernization.

 But as well as developers' reluctance to spend time and money on restoration, Chinese consumers also associate luxury and livability with 'newness,' says Samuel Liang, associate professor of urbanism at Utah Valley University and author of 'Remaking China's Great Cities'.